harness/developer-hub/docs/cloud-cost-management/4-use-ccm-cost-optimization/1-ccm-recommendations/azure-vm.md

 Harness CCM provides two types of recommendations to optimize your VMs:

-* **Resizing**: In this type of recommendation, CCM recommends resizing your VM based on usage.
+* **VM Rightsizing**: In this type of recommendation, CCM recommends resizing your VM based on usage.
 For information about the different types of Azure VMs, go to [Available instance types](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes).

 * **Shutdown**: In this type of recommendation, the instance is terminated or shutdown if not in use for a long time.